-We are excited to hear you are considering Wayne State University as your transfer destination and thank you for your interest in our sociology program.
+We're excited to hear you are considering Wayne State as your transfer destination and thank you for your interest in our sociology program.

 During your appointment, you can learn more about transfer credit, important deadlines, resources and other support services available to you.
 To see what courses qualify for transfer credit, see our Course Equivalency Tool.